arun1729/cog/README.md

 > New release!: 3.0.0
 >
-> - Improved indexing and storage
+> - New and improved indexing and storage.
-> - Caching
+> - Introduced caching.
-> - Query performance improvements
+> - Query performance improvements.
-> - Bug fixes
+> - Bug fixes.
-> Note: Data stored in 2.xx is not compatible with 3.xx
+> - Note: Data stored in CogDB 2.xx is not compatible with 3.xx

 ![ScreenShot](notes/ex2.png)